genfuru011/Salvia/packages/sage/docs/REFERENCE.md

 ```bash
 bundle exec sage dev
 ```

-This starts the Sage server on port 3000 with live reloading and the Salvia sidecar for TypeScript compilation.
+This starts the Sage server on port 3000 with live reloading and the Deno sidecar for SSR and asset compilation.

 ---